FTBpro/go-workshop/README.md

 Set the package name in that file as `package mentalfloss`

 > You will encounter compile error since now the `fact` is in another package.
-You will need to import your fact package And replace `fact` with `fact.Fact` (for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)
+You will need to import your fact package And replace `fact` with `fact.Fact`.\
+(for example in exercise 6 `import "github.com/FTBpro/go-workshop/coolfacts/exercise6/fact"`)

 ##### Create package `http`

 The goal is to separate `http.HandlerFunc` logic outside of main

-Create a new folder `http` and some `.go` file
+Create a new folder `http` and some `.go` file.
+In this package create a struct named `handler` which will hold a field of the fact store.

-The handler struct will be the maker of our http handler functions.

-Create an handler struct for handling the request.

-Example
+Example:

 ```go
 type FactsHandler struct {